Parola (Hattula): Military

 Parola's military history is a defining aspect of its identity.
 Parolannummi in Parola has been used as a military training ground since 1777, but its military tradition dates to the 17th century when infantry and cavalry troops were assembled during the Thirty Years' War.
 Swedish Kings Gustav III and Gustav IV Adolf observed military exercises at Parolannummi.
 After the transfer of Finland to the Russian Empire in 1809 after the Finnish War, Russian Emperors Alexander I and Alexander II also visited the area.

-The most historically significant event occurred in 1863 when Emperor Alexander II met with Senator Johan Vilhelm Snellman at Parolannummi.
+In 1863 Emperor Alexander II met with Senator Johan Vilhelm Snellman at Parolannummi.
 This meeting led to the decree that elevated the Finnish language to equal status with Swedish in the Grand Duchy of Finland.
 To commemorate this, a bronze statue called the "Lion of Parola," created by Swedish sculptor Andreas Fornander, was erected in 1868.

 Transportation

 After Russiais defeat in the Crimean War, Emperor Alexander II ordered the construction of Finland's first railway line in 1862, running between Helsinki and Hämeenlinna.
 The choice of destination was deliberate, as Hämeenlinna served as an important garrison town, and the railway made it possible to move troops swiftly to defend the Grand Duchy's capital at Helsinki.
 The extension from Hämeenlinna to Tampere was completed in 1876, at which time the Parola railway station was also opened.